eliyazarGanchev/forksort/README.md

 The program assumes that the input fits within the predefined buffer size (MAX_LINES and MAX_LEN).

 Sorting is performed in-memory, which may cause issues for extremely large inputs.

+License

+This project is released under the MIT License.

+Author

+This implementation was written to demonstrate process-based parallel sorting using inter-process communication and merge sort.